rafaelmartins/g-octave/README.rst

 *-v, --verbose*
     Portage makes a lot of noise.

+*-1, --oneshot*
+    do not add the packages to the world file for later updating.

 *-u, --update*
     try to update a package or all the installed packages